ArmyAntSEC/murderBotRpg/rulebook/02_characters.md

 - Limited autonomy
 - Ruminations

+## Goals
+Define one short-term and one long-term goal based on your emotional state.

 ## Stats
 These are the basic stats that you will typically roll agains when making moves.